California Live Scan

 Fingerprinting

-Submit your fingerprints electronically to the California DOJ and FBI at any of our statewide locations.
-Walk-ins welcome; no appointment required.
+Submit your fingerprints electronically to the California DOJ and FBI at any of our certified locations statewide.
+Walk-ins welcome.
+No appointment required.

-Certifix provides fast and secure Live Scan fingerprinting for background checks required by the California Department of Justice (DOJ) and the FBI.
-Whether you need fingerprints for employment, licensing, or certification, our statewide network of locations makes the process simple and convenient.
+Certifix provides fast, secure Live Scan fingerprinting for background checks required by the California Department of Justice (DOJ) and the FBI.
+Whether for employment, licensing, or certification, our statewide locations make the process simple and convenient.

-Bring your Request for Live Scan Service form to any California location, or enroll online for faster check-in.
-If you’re applying from outside California, we also offer FD-258 fingerprint card services for mail submissions to the California DOJ.
+Bring your completed Request for Live Scan Service form to any California location, or enroll online for faster check-in.
+If you are outside of California, we also offer FD-258 fingerprint card services for mail submission to the California DOJ.

 How It Works